Second presidency of Donald Trump: Elections during the second Trump presidency

-Internal politics
+Internal Republican politics

 MAGA fallout over non-release of Jeffrey Epstein files

 On July 7, 2025, the FBI issued a two-page statement saying they had concluded that infamous sex offender Jeffrey Epstein did not possess a "client list", even though Attorney General Pam Bondi had hinted in February that such a document was on her desk.
 Several right-wing media personalities were highly critical of the decision.
 And per mainstream sources, FBI Deputy Director Dan Bongino is considering resigning and had been feuding with Bondi.
 One of the reasons given for the non-release is the privacy of the victims.
 At a White House press conference on the same day, President Trump asked a reporter, "Are you still talking about Jeffrey Epstein?"
-On July 12, he defended Bondi and posted, "They're all going after Attorney General Pam Bondi, who is doing a FANTASTIC JOB!
-We're on one Team, MAGA, and I don't like what's happening."

-On July 24, ABC News published an article entitled "'Get it all out': Senate Republicans grapple with Epstein case amid reports on Trump ties."
-Senator Lindsey Graham (Republican - South Carolina) said, "Be as transparent as you can.
-Get it all out."
-Graham also said, "The idea that Trump did something nefarious and Biden sat on it for four years, It's hard to believe.
+In late-July 24, several Senator Republicans spoke in favor of releasing the information.
+Lindsey Graham (Republican-South Carolina) said, "The idea that Trump did something nefarious and Biden sat on it for four years, It's hard to believe.
 Just put it out.
 Let people look at it."
-Senator Josh Hawley (Republican - Missouri) said, "Anybody who ever met him is going to be mentioned, so I don't think that's a big deal … but nor is it a reason to withhold the documents."
-Senator Thom Tillis (Republican - North Carolina) said, "I'm where I've been every time you always ask me this question.
+Josh Hawley (R-Missouri) said, "Anybody who ever met him is going to be mentioned, so I don't think that's a big deal ... but nor is it a reason to withhold the documents."
+Thom Tillis (R-North Carolina) said, "I'm where I've been every time you always ask me this question.
 Release the damn files."
-Tillis added, "And I doubt seriously, in spite of the fact that the House went home, that you're going to forget about this between now and Labor Day."

-On September 3, 2025, a at large outside press conference on the Capitol steps, legislators were joined by nearly a dozen women who state they had been abused by convicted offender Epstein.
+On September 3, 2025, at an at large outside press conference on the Capitol steps, legislators were joined by nearly a dozen women who state they had been abused by convicted offender Epstein.
 Representatives Ro Khanna, a California Democrat, Thomas Massie, a Kentucky Republican and Marjorie Taylor Greene, a Georgia Republican and close ally of Trump, urged the House of Representatives to vote to release the full files.
 House Republican leaders offered an alternative vote to continue investigation by the House Oversight Committee.